-Ming Luke returns during the 2016-17 season as conductor for Donizetti’s Lucia di Lammermoor.
-Last season, Mr. Luke was on the podium for the company premiere of Andre Previn’s A Streetcar Named Desire, and also served as conductor for OSJ’s recent production of Rossini’s The Italian Girl in Algiers during the 2014-15 season.
+Ming Luke returns during the 2018-19 season as assistant conductor for the company premiere of Mozart’s The Abduction from the Seraglio.
+Previously, Mr. Luke was on the podium for OSJ’s productions of Donizetti’s Lucia di Lammermoor, the company premiere of Andre Previn’s A Streetcar Named Desire, and Rossini’s The Italian Girl in Algiers.
 He also shared conducting duties in OSJ’s productions of Verdi’s Falstaff, Poulenc’s La voix humaine, Leoncavallo’s Pagliacci, Rossini’s The Barber of Seville and Tchaikovsky’s Eugene Onegin.

 Engagements during the 2015-16 season included conducting performances with the Houston Symphony, Nashville Ballet/Symphony, Billings Symphony, Merced Symphony, the Berkeley Symphony, and Britten’s War Requiem with the Berkeley Community Chorus.